happies2012-cpu/priya-herbal/README.md

 # Priya Herbal - Complete E-commerce Platform

 A premium Indian herbal e-commerce platform featuring glassy UI, AI recommendations, and comprehensive admin tools.
+This is a complete, production-ready solution with Docker containerization for easy deployment.

 ## 🌿 Features